-When answering this question, you can also highlight the research you’ve done by identifying sources: ‘When I visited X site, I spoke to a trainee sales manager and learned that…’.
-This is another way to ensure that your answer avoids being generic.
+When answering this question, you can also highlight the research you’ve done by identifying sources: ‘When I visited X site, I spoke to a trainee sales manager and learned that…’ This is another way to ensure that your answer avoids being generic.

 Barratt wants… examples in your application and interview answers

 Bear in mind that you don’t have to have ‘big’, ‘wowser’ examples to impress Barratt.
 You don’t have to have climbed Kilimanjaro or raised £5,000 for charity.
-‘Examples from your part-time job, work placement or playing sport can be equally impressive,’ says Suzie.
+‘Examples from your part-time job, work placement or playing sport can be equally impressive,’ says Sally.
 A case in point: a tale of how you covered for a sick colleague at the last moment is an example of you stepping up and taking responsibility.

-‘Some candidates do let themselves down by not selecting the best example of the skill we’re asking about,’ says Suzie.
+‘Some candidates do let themselves down by not selecting the best example of the skill we’re asking about,’ says Sally.
 ‘Pick examples with an end result and something in which we can follow the whole story through.
 Sometimes we ask candidates during interviews to tell us about a time they’ve come up with a “thinking outside of the box” idea.
 The candidates who stand out are those who go on to explain what they did with that idea and the impact that it had.’